-The need for a bridge at Penybont was first discussed in 1889, there was a level crossing connecting the New Bridgend Hotel on Victor Road and the Old Bridgend Inn at Old Penybont Road, though as the railway traffic was increasing in the Cwmtillery valley this crossing was becoming extremely dangerous.
+The need for a bridge at Penybont was first discussed in 1889, originally there was a level crossing connecting the New Bridgend Hotel and the Old Bridgend Inn at Old Penybont Road, though as the railway traffic was increasing in the Cwmtillery valley this crossing was becoming extremely dangerous.
 Pressure was put on the local board to construct a bridge.

 In the late 1890’s the council were informed that the Powell’s Tillery Company would pay one third (up to £1,000) towards the cost of a bridge, the company would be in shares with the council and the Great Western Railway, though plans were put on hold.